Back to blog

 Finding the management company shouldn't take more than 30 minutes.
 But when it turns into a multi-day scavenger hunt, your closing timeline starts bleeding.

-The average HOA document order takes 7–14 business days to fulfill.
-If you spend five days just figuring out where to send the request, you've potentially burned half your available time.
+The average HOA document order takes 7 to 14 business days to fulfill.
+If you spend five days just figuring out where to send the request, you've burned half your available time.
+I've seen closings get delayed over this exact problem, and it's always avoidable.

 Build Your Own Database

-If you close in the same markets repeatedly, keep a spreadsheet of communities and their management companies.
+If you close in the same markets repeatedly, keep a spreadsheet.
 Track the community name, management company, contact info, ordering portal URL, and typical turnaround time.
-After a few dozen closings, you'll have a resource that saves you hours per month.
+After a few dozen closings, you'll have something that saves you hours every month.
+It's boring work to maintain.
+It pays off constantly.

 Some title companies maintain shared databases across their offices.
 If yours doesn't, suggest it.
-The time savings across the team add up fast.
+The time savings across the team add up faster than you'd think.